 Notes: Compared our index with absolute and relative mobility, using data from the Global Database on Intergenerational Mobility (2023).
 The dashed line illustrates their relationship, and outlier countries are labeled in the chart.

-Comparison to Social Progress Index (SPI).
 Finally, to assess the convergent validity of our new index, we compare our index with another similarly named measure—the Social Progress Index (SPI).
 Like our index, the SPI is grounded in the theoretical contributions of Amartya Sen on social development, particularly drawing from the "Mismeasuring Our Lives" report by the Commission on the Measurement of Economic Performance and Social Progress (Stiglitz et al., 2010).
 While our index focuses exclusively on measuring social mobility, the SPI is a broader composite index (see details in Appendix 3) that averages scores across three dimensions: Basic Human Needs, Foundations of Wellbeing, and Opportunity (Krylova et al., 2025).
 Within each dimension, weights are assigned to indicators using principal component factor (PCF) analysis.
 Given this broader scope, we limit our comparison to the SPI’s Opportunity dimension (see Figure 10)—which includes personal rights, personal freedom and choice, tolerance and inclusion, and access to advanced education—and specifically its sub-dimension on access to advanced education.
 The results show a strong alignment between our index and the SPI 2022 scores, as indicated by the fitted regression line (dashed line).
 Outliers are marked in the graph and include countries such as Central African Republic, Congo–Brazzaville, Zambia, South Korea, and Maldives—similar to those identified in comparisons with absolute and relative mobility.
 These findings support the external validity of our index.

 Figure 10: Compared to Social Progress Index 2022